-If your hand causes you to sin, cut it off.
-It’s better to enter eternal life with only one hand than to go into the unquenchable fires of hell with two hands.
+"And if your hand causes you to sin, cut it off.
+It is better for you to enter life crippled than with two hands to go to hell, to the unquenchable fire."

 Let’s take a look at this website called Ranker.com which takes literally any topic of things and ranks them.
 Mark 9:43 made their list of "Top 20 Bible Passages to Use Against Fundamentalists”.
 So the Bible, or more specifically Jesus, is requiring that we cut off our hands.
 “End of story.”
 That’s relieving because it saves me a lot of time having to explain things.
 From now on everyone, if you have any questions about the Bible be sure to check out Ranker.com immediately!
 Their exegetical knowledge of scripture is truly profound.

 Okay enough sarcasm ;)

 Is everything in the Bible supposed to be read literally?

 We don’t read other books this way, and yet there’s this fallacious presumption that the Bible is meant to be read at face value.
 Yes, if you read this verse at face value, Jesus is saying to cut off your hand if it makes you sin.
 Do you think he literally wanted people to start chopping their limbs off?
 This is what happens when you pluck a random verse out of a book that is around 30,000 verses long.
 The overwhelming chance is that a random verse will sound funny or confusing.
 We don’t read other books this way, and yet there’s this fallacious practice of pulling random sentences out of the Bible for scrutiny.
 Don’t make this mistake because it shows a lack of basic reading comprehension.
 While the writer of this blog probably thinks that they’ve “totally destroyed” Bible-believing Jesus-freaks, all they’ve actually shown is how much they are misunderstanding the meaning of a simple metaphor.